 Q And A

-I am currently on maternity leave and have applied to reduce my hours from full time to 25 hours a week.
-Another colleague in my office who does the exact same job as me has also asked to reduce her hours and even though no decision had been made on her application when mine went in, she has had her hours accepted on a tempory 3 month trial yet I have been refused mine.
-They have said that the hours left from me reducing and those of the other colleague (which amounts to 20 hours) does not warrant the cost and effort of training up a new employee part time and that we do not have adequate space within our department for another worker- even though there is adequate space and another colleague who also only works part time only works mornings so could desk share.
+I am currently on maternity leave and due to return to work in June.
+I have applied to reduce my hours from full time to 25 hours a week.
+Another colleague in my office has also asked to reduce her hours and even though no decision had been made on her application when mine went in, she has had her hours accepted on a tempory 3 month trial yet I have been refused mine.
+They have said that the hours left from me reducing and those of the other colleague (which amounts to 20 hours) does not warrant the cost and effort of training up a new employee part time and that we do not have adequate space within our department for another worker- even though there is adequate space and another colleague who also only works part time only works mornings so we could desk share.
 They also said that we wouldn't meet targets if I went part time and that work could not be rota'd fairly.
 Why weren't these reasons also said to my colleague?
 They went on to say that while I have been off on my maternity leave, my work has been covered by my team leader which has meant that some of her own work has not been done and this is another reason they are refusing my request.
 I feel this is unfair as firstly I am not even there as I am on maternity leave and secondly, how they have arranged to cover my maternity leave is nothing to do with me, and if they haven't managed to fulfil some work then why have they agreed to my other colleague's request to go part time?
-They said that applications to go part time are "first come first served".
-I made it clear before I went on maternity leave that I would be wanting to return on a part time basis as we cannot afford full-time childcare and my husband is away working all week so I am our daughter's sole carer through the week.
-I feel when my colleague made her application, I should have been contacted to discuss my situation.
-If I cannot return full time which I cannot and therefore have to leave if my appeal is lost then they would have to pay to train up a new recruit anyway so how would that reason about the cost of employing hold up on appeal?
-Furthermore if they did employ another part time member of staff to do the 20 hours then all the other reasons they have used to refuse my request would be solved.
-They have also stated that when doing training it is done on a full time basis (which I knew about) and so part timers take the extra hours worked flexibly - they have said that I could not do this as it would impact even more on other staff members and stop us meeting deadlines, but how is it ok for the other part timers to do this but then refuse me the same right?
+Please can you help in any way.
+I am finding this very upsetting and stressful and it is ruining the rest of my maternity leave.
+I really do think I am being treat unfairly.
 View full answer >

 Answered by: Louise Taft